 What is the PT compact?

-The PT compact is an interstate agreement that allows participating PTs and PTAs to provide care across state lines.
+The physical therapy licensure compact is an interstate agreement that allows participating PTs and PTAs to provide physical therapy services across state lines.
 Basically, PT compact states recognize that if you earned a PT or PTA license in North Dakota, you’re skilled enough to provide care in Louisiana.
-This makes it easier to provide care across state lines, opening up patient access to medical care.
+This makes it easier for providers to work across state lines, opening up patient access to medical care.